TITLE 89: SOCIAL SERVICES

 1) require all persons involved with marketing and sales efforts to refrain from incomplete service comparisons or otherwise misleading representations (twisting) and high pressure sales tactics (playing on explicit or implicit fear and threats);

-2) ensure the confidentiality and security of sensitive personal identification, financial and health information of current and prospective program clients that is obtained during discussions;
+2) ensure the confidentiality and security of sensitive personal identification, financial and health information of current and prospective program participants that is obtained during discussions;

-3) prohibit unsolicited telephone calls (cold-calling) and door-to-door solicitations; sales activities, as opposed to educational or informational activities, at community meetings, educational events and health care facilities; and cross-selling of non-CCP-related services to current and prospective program clients;
+3) prohibit unsolicited telephone calls (cold-calling) and door-to-door solicitations; sales activities, as opposed to educational or informational activities, at community meetings, educational events and health care facilities; and cross-selling of non-CCP-related services to current and prospective participants in the program;

-4) prohibit the use of independent agents for marketing of CCP-related services to clients; and
+4) prohibit the use of independent agents for marketing of CCP-related services to participants; and

-5) limit the value of any incentives and promotional products offered to current and prospective program clients.
+5) limit the value of any incentives and promotional products offered to current and prospective participants in the program.